A guide to Scotland's Forest Parks

 Scotland's first forest park was Argyll Forest Park, established in 1935.
 Of all the forest park destinations, Argyll is perhaps the wildest, with steep slopes and deep glens formed due to the park's presence on the Highland Boundary Fault Line.
 This makes for some dramatic scenery, and the park is a great destination for photographers and dedicated hill walkers alike.
 It also contains some of Scotland's oldest ancient woodlands, with oaks and other trees hundreds of years old at spots like Glenbranter (also a popular spot for cross-country cycling).

-From the rugged beauty of the Arrochar Alps to the towering trees of Benmore, home to a fascinating Botanic Garden, Argyll Forest and the Cowal peninsula are full of hidden gems, like the dramatic, glacier-carved ravine at Puck's Glen.
+The towering trees of Benmore, home to a fascinating Botanic Garden, are a good place to start your adventure, in the shadow of the the rugged, beautiful Arrochar Alps.
+Argyll Forest and the Cowal peninsula are full of hidden gems, like the dramatic, glacier-carved ravine at Puck's Glen.
 A steep climb past dozens of whispering waterfalls, it really is a magical place, offering spectacular views at the trail's end.
 The peaceful beach at Ardentinny is great for a picnic or a short stroll, and if you have an interest in the planting and forestry side of what we do, a visit to the tree nursery at Kilmun Arboretum is a must.
-Check out the Argyll Forest Park map to help you plan your trip.

 Galloway Forest Park

-The largest of the forest parks in Scotland, Galloway Forest Park is served by not one but three visitor centres, at Kirroughtree, Glentrool and Clatteringshaws.
-The latter two are also some of the most popular destinations on our world-renowned 7stanes mountain bike trail network.
-Both Glentrool and Clatteringshaws offer welcoming cafes, with a wide variety of meals and snacks available, as well as incredible views, and walking trails for those less inclined towards breakneck adventures on the downhill bike trails.
+The largest of the forest parks in Scotland, Galloway Forest Park is served by not one but three visitor centres, with the biggest at Kirroughtree, and slightly smaller but just as welcoming centres at Glentrool and Clatteringshaws, both of which have cosy cafes where you can relax with a latte.
+These are also some of the most popular destinations on our world-renowned 7stanes mountain bike trail network, with incredible views, and walking trails for those less inclined towards breakneck adventures on the downhill trails.
 Bike enthusiasts will find plenty to keep them busy, with a dedicated Skills Area at Kirroughtree, and trails which range from beginner-level to full-on, strenuous challenges.

 Another big attraction in Galloway is the Dark Sky Park.
 At the heart of Galloway Forest, ever-present light pollution from nearby towns and cities is at its weakest, which makes it the perfect place for stargazing.
 The great, broad curve of the Milky Way is visible to the naked eye on a clear night, a breathtaking sight that any city-dweller will find captivating.
 At the right time of year, you can sometimes catch a glimpse of the Northern Lights, or even see a meteor shower.
-We run regular events in the park, with Kirroughtree providing the perfect access point to the more remote forest areas.
 Head to our blog to read more about the Dark Sky Park, which was Scotland's first of its kind.

 Kirroughtree also offers an opportunity to get up close and personal with red squirrels in the Nature Hide, and Britain's largest land mammal, the majestic red deer at the Red Deer Range.
 To sample some of the park's highlights, follow the Raiders Road Forest Drive between April and October, taking you past the tranquil Otter's Pool and Loch Ken, following the winding path of the River Dee.